-In tragic news, Stephen Hillenburg, the creator of SpongeBob Squarepants, passed away Tuesday, November 26, 2018 at the age of 57 due to ALS.
-Hillenburg was responsible for creating Nickelodeon’s longest-running animated show, which has proliferated over 250 episodes, and a bottomless pit of viral memes.
+It’s hard to believe that it’s been five years since we lost Stephen Hillenburg, the creative force behind SpongeBob Squarepants.
+He left us on Tuesday, November 26, 2018, at 57 due to ALS.
+Hillenburg was responsible for creating Nickelodeon’s longest-running animated show, which has over 250 episodes and a boatload of viral memes.
+(See what we did there?)

-I also thought about how each SpongeBob Squarepants character is a little gay.
+It also occurred to me how each SpongeBob Squarepants character is a little gay

 Mr. Krabs

 Dude, fuck Mr. Krabs and his Krabby Patty.
 He’s the most garbage heterosexual on this show.
 Mr. Krabs upheld patriarchal systems by treating his daughter Pearl like an untouchable, virginal goddess, instead of like a person — sorry, a whale — who deserves love and affection and whale dick as much as the rest of us.
-He is every cheap, greedy, sleazy business owner who stands outside his storefront with his arms crossed, waiting for someone to park in one of the two designated spots for his business, so he can berate you for trying to go to the laundromat next door when the spot is clearly marked “The Krusty Krab.”
-He wears dumb fucking straight men shirts and even dumber straight men pants, and if he had feet, you best believe he’d be flaunting Crocs.
+He is every cheap, greedy, sleazy business owner who stands outside his storefront with his arms crossed, waiting for someone to park in one of the two designated spots for his business.
+Then, he’ll berate you for trying to go to the laundromat next door when the spot is clearly marked “The Krusty Krab.”
+He wears dumb fucking straight men shirts, and even dumber straight men pants.
+And if he had feet, you best believe he’d be flaunting Crocs.

 Pearl

 Also straight as fuck.
-Pearl was boy crazy in ways that were totally nauseating to me as a child.
-If anything, I could totally see Pearl being the kind of “straight” girl who makes out with her friends at sleepovers, but maintains that they’re “just practicing for the real thing,” then calls her friend who catches feelings a “dyke” for thinking it meant something.
+Pearl is a “pick me” girl, and was boy crazy in ways that were totally nauseating to me as a child.
+If anything, I could totally see Pearl being the kind of straight girl who makes out with her friends at sleepovers, but maintains that they’re “just practicing for the real thing.”
+Then, she’d tell everyone the friend she kissed is a lesbian for thinking it meant something.
 Pearl is problematic.

 Patrick Star

-Aww, bless his soul, but Patrick is too pure to be queer.
+At first, bless his soul, I thought Patrick is too pure to be queer.
 Queer people have usually seen some shit.
 Patrick has not.
-Patrick needs to be protected at all costs.
+But as an adult, Patrick seems like an asexual platonic life-partner to SpongeBob.
+Which is still queer, despite him not wanting the sponge-D. How wholesome!

 Flying Dutchman